dudinda/MVPTemplate/README.md

 </br>
 <p align="center">
     <img src="https://i.imgur.com/z2ZBUa5.png" width="900" height = "600" alt="application window">
     <p align="center">Fig. 3 - The main form and child TDI transient tabs and the singleton tab.
 The main menu also shows the message from the singleton tab.
-To close the tab focus the "Send message button" and press the Delete key.</p>
+To close the tab focus the "Send Message" button and press the Del key.</p>
 </p>
 </br>
 </br>